Telling others about the classification: the hazard label

-Most of the chemicals you might use are not dangerous if you use them properly and know what to do if something goes wrong, such as a spillage.
-But some chemicals need more careful handling than others.
+If you use a hazardous chemical, you should make sure that you use and dispose of it properly and know what to do if something goes wrong, like a spillage.
+Some chemicals need more careful handling than others.

 Labels can help you identify the more hazardous chemicals, tell you what the hazards are and how to avoid them.